 During intense racing or action sports, a skull cap helmet will provide excellent protection, yet keep you cool and comfortable during the heat of the action.
 Unlike modular helmets, these head gears feature EPS liners and removable cheek pads.
 They are lighter than modular helmets and have a quick-release buckle for easy adjustment.
-Read on to find out which helmet is right for you.

 Why Choose a Skull Cap Helmet?